List of the Rolling Stones concert tours

-Since forming in 1962, the English rock band The Rolling Stones have performed more than two thousand concerts around the world, becoming one of the world's most popular live music attractions in the process.

-The Stones first American tour happened in 1964-June.
+Since forming in 1962, the English rock band the Rolling Stones have performed more than two thousand concerts around the world, becoming one of the world's most popular live music attractions in the process.
+The Stones' first tour in their home country was in September 1963 and their first American tour began in June 1964.
 In their early years of performing, the band would undertake numerous short tours of the United Kingdom and North America, playing in small- and medium-size venues to audiences composed largely of screaming girls.
 As time moved on, their audience base expanded (in terms of both size and diversity) and they would increasingly favour larger arenas and stadiums.
-For many years, the group would choose to play North America, Continental Europe, and the United Kingdom on a three-year rotating cycle.
+For many years, the group would choose to play in their native country along with Continental Europe and North America on a three-year rotating cycle.

 Many audio recordings exist of Rolling Stones concerts, both official and unofficial.
-Seventeen official concert albums (eighteen in the US) have been released by the band, 6 of which were previously unreleased concert recordings released from 2011–2012, including the highly bootlegged Brussels Affair.
+Seventeen official concert albums (eighteen in the United States) have been released by the band, six of which were previously unreleased concert recordings released from 2011 to 2012, including the highly bootlegged Brussels Affair.
 Several of their concerts have also been filmed and released under a variety of titles, such as The Stones in the Park which records the band's performance at Hyde Park in 1969 on the festival of the same name.